-Hello, my name is Carol Amaya.
-I am pursuing my Master of Arts in Teaching in Secondary History and Social Studies at Brown University.
-This portfolio contains artifacts and reflections I am humbled to have experienced while student teaching.
+Hello!
+My name is Carol Amaya.
+I am pursuing my Master of Arts in Teaching in Secondary Education-History and Social Studies at Brown University.
+This portfolio contains artifacts and reflections that I am humbled to share with you about my experiences while student teaching.
 For any inquiries/questions, please contact me at: firstname.lastname@example.org

-About me: I grew up in Stockton, CA an agricultural town in California’s Central Valley.
-I come from an low income immigrant working class family, I am Central American (Guatemalan and Salvadoran) and a first-generation college graduate.
+About me: I was born in the Bay Area but grew up in Stockton, CA an agricultural town in California’s Central Valley.
+I come from a low income immigrant working class family, I am Central American (Guatemalan and Salvadoran) and a first-generation college graduate.
 Throughout my undergrad I was involved with academic research through the Koret Foundation, UC Links, and EOP Pathways to Research.
 I conducted research on various topics such as first-generation student engagement in the university setting, bilingual education in California, English learners (specifically Latinx students), and Latinx parent engagement.
 I served as a program assistant for Corre la Voz, an after-school literacy program for 4th and 5th grade Latinx students and as an EOP Bridge lead mentor for incoming first generation undergraduate students.
-Additionally, I’ve worked as a summer instructor and mentor for the Student Success and Leadership Academy at the University of the Pacific.
+Additionally, I’ve worked as a summer instructor and mentor for the Student Success and Leadership Academy at the University of the Pacific in Stockton, CA.